Skip to content

 mHC Complete Architecture

-6. n output streams proceed to next layer
+6. Output: The updated \(n\) streams proceed to the next layer without exploding or vanishing.

-The key difference from standard HC: all mixing operations pass through Sinkhorn projection, guaranteeing stability.
+The key difference from standard HC: all mixing and aggregation operations are mathematically constrained (passing through Sinkhorn constraints or similar normalizations), guaranteeing signal stability across hundreds of layers.

 Infrastructure: Making It Practical